 - Main fishing gear (2013-17): Blue marlin are largely considered to be a non-target species of industrial and artisanal fisheries.
-Longline catches6 account for around 70% of total catches in the Indian Ocean, followed by gillnets (24%), with remaining catches recorded under troll and handlines.
-(Table 3; Fig. 8) - Main fleets (and primary gear associated with catches): percentage of total catches (2012-15): Taiwan, China (longline): 34%; Indonesia (fresh longline): 31%; Pakistan (gillnet): 12%; I.R.
-Iran (gillnet): 9%, and Sri Lanka (6%) (Fig. 9). - Main fishing areas: Western Indian Ocean, in the main fishing areas operated by longliners.

-Retained catch trends:
+Longline catches account for around 70% of total catches in the Indian Ocean, followed by gillnets (24%), with remaining catches recorded under troll and handlines.
+(Table 3; Fig. 8) - Main fleets (and primary gear associated with catches): percentage of total catches (2012-15): Around 80% of the total catches of blue marlin are accounted for by four fleets: Taiwan, China (longline): 41%; Pakistan (gillnet): 15%; I.R.
+Iran (gillnet): 13%, and Sri Lanka (10%) (Fig. 9). - Main fishing areas: Western Indian Ocean, in the main fishing areas operated by longliners. - Retained catch trends: